 Profoundly and severe injuries can damage the affected artery or vein.

 They play a vital role in the human body.

 Vascular traumas are dangerous, and if left untreated for a longer period, they can be fatal.
-These injuries can cause gangrene of the affected limb and, if further ignored, can become life threatening as well.
+Some vascular injuries are so life-threatening that they require immediate surgery.

 What causes vascular injury?

 Numerous factors can be responsible for vascular injury.

 Penetrating wounds cause Vascular injuries.
 Penetrating trauma refers to injuries or damages caused by an object that penetrates the skin, such as a gunshot, stabbing wound, or a deep wound caused by sharp objects like a knife, broken glass, etc. However, the majority of vascular injuries occur due to severe accidents such as car accidents, falls, athletic injuries, violent crimes, bomb blast.

 Here, are some common symptoms of Vascular injury-

 Vascular injuries can be diagnosed by several invasive and noninvasive tests.